mariateresachaves/BigBlueButton/ESOF-DOCS/Initial-Report/Critical Analysis.md

 The BigBlueButton's repository is managed by the following way: whenever a new feature is being developed or when a issue is reported, they are developed/fixed on their corresponding branch (e.g. *polling-module*).
 When these are ready, they are merged with the *development* branch, where it is further extensively tested.
 It is also integrated along with the other existing features.
 When these are finished without any issue, they are merged into the *master* branch, thus creating a new release.

 Currently, the developers are working on the beta testing phase for the 1.0 release.
-The features stated on their documentation for the 1.0 release have already been implemented, with the last one being the reconnection of the lost users during a live conference.
+The features stated on their documentation for this release have already been implemented, with the last one being the reconnection of the disconnected users during a live conference.

 ## 3.2.
 Positive Aspects